LIT-Protocol/lit-services-docs/docs/share-modal/shareModalUpdates.md

 - Removed `chain` property from `onUnifiedAccessControlConditionsSelected` and replaced it with `chains`, which is an array of all the chain types in a given set of conditions e.g. `['ethereum', 'solana', 'polygon', 'xdai']`.
-- Added property `authSigTypes` to `onUnifiedAccesControlConditionsSelected` that will contain the types of authSigs that need to be passed into `saveSigningCondition.authSigs` and `getSignedToken.authSigs`.
+- Added property `authSigTypes` to `onUnifiedAccesControlConditionsSelected` that will contain the types of authSigs the created set of conditions that need to be passed into `saveSigningCondition.authSigs` and `getSignedToken.authSigs`.

 ### 2022-6-28